 Backup Types by Driver

 This topic describes the various types of backups supported by Portworx Backup when different provisioners and drivers are involved in the backup creation phase.
-Refer Backup type matrix for more information on the types of backups that get triggered for the various options you choose in the web console during the backup creation operation for Portworx Backup 2.7.0 and above.
+For more information on the types of backups that get triggered for the various options you choose in the web console during the backup creation operation for Portworx Backup 2.7.0 and later, see Backup type matrix.

 Backup types